HalaszIza/halado_arduino_pr/Stopper_lcd_kijelzovel/readme.md

 ////////////////////////////////////////////////////////////////////
 /* # When you push the digital button, the Led on the board will be turned on.
 Otherwise,the led is turned off.
 */
-int redled = 10; // initialize digital pin 10.
-int yellowled = 9; // initialize digital pin 9.
-int greenled = 8; // initialize digital pin 8.
+int redled = 8; // initialize digital pin 8.
-int inputPin = 5;               // Connect sensor to input pin 5
+int inputPin = 3;               // Connect sensor to input pin 5
 void setup() {
   pinMode(redled, OUTPUT);      // set LED as output pinMode(yellowled, OUTPUT);